Dating and other stuff I can’t explain

 10. Starting out as friends is a good idea.
 This ties into lesson #2 - take it slow.
 You don’t always have to jump into exclusivity,

-11. For every dick pic and fetish request I received, I interacted with 3 times more men looking for serious relationships.
+11. For every dirty pic and fetish request I received, I interacted with 3 times more men looking for serious relationships.
 Guess the odds are in my favor!

 12. Be optimistic about the dating process.
 Radiate positive energy.
 If you think all men suck, then dating will suck.
 But if you think possibilities exist for finding a wonderful mate, then know the universe will guide you to your special someone.